Altarpiece: Types of altarpieces

-The usage and treatment of altarpieces were never formalised by the Catholic Church, and therefore their appearance can vary significantly.
+Altarpieces have never been made compulsory in the Catholic Church, nor their usage and treatment formalised, apart from some church authorities laying down guidelines on subject-matter and style after the 16th-century Council of Trent; therefore their appearance can vary significantly.
+In the Lutheran Churches, altarpieces are seen as "venerable and ancient, at least 1700 years old, calling forth man's best efforts, and highest gifts."
+Their role, according to the Evangelical-Lutheran Church in Denmark, is to "visually reinforce the understanding of the stories that we find in the Bible of the Eucharist and of the Christian fellowship."
 Occasionally, the demarcation between what constitutes the altarpiece and what constitutes other forms of decoration can be unclear.
 Altarpieces can still broadly be divided into two types, the reredos, which signifies a large and often complex wooden or stone altarpiece, and the retable, an altarpiece with panels either painted or with reliefs.
 Retables are placed directly on the altar or on a surface behind it; a reredos typically rises from the floor.

-Retable-type altarpieces are often made up of two or more separate panels created using a technique known as panel painting.
-The panels can also display reliefs or sculpture in the round, either polychrome or un-painted.
+Older retable-type altarpieces are often made up of two or more separate wood panels, sometimes with framed divisions, as in medieval examples, but later with the joins between panels invisible under the painted surface (as with some works by Rubens.
+They may also display reliefs or sculpture in the round, either polychrome or un-painted.
 It is then called a diptych, triptych or polyptych for two, three, and multiple panels respectively.
 In the 13th century, each panel was usually surmounted with a pinnacle, but during the Renaissance, single-panel pala altarpieces became the norm.
 In both cases, the supporting plinth (predella) often featured supplementary and related paintings.

+The Altarpiece of Pellegrino II of about 1200 (in Cividale, Italy) is a rare survival of a large partly-gilded silver relief altarpiece.
+Such pieces may have been more common, but later melted down for the metal.

+At least in the 15th century, altarpieces for main or high altars were required by canon law to be free-standing, allowing passage behind them, while those for side chapels were often attached to, or painted, the wall behind.